canyongbs/aidingapp/docs/integrations/opensearch.md

 ## Indices

 OpenSearch indices are created by our open search migration files.
-For example the [Prospect Index Migration file](../../app-modules/prospect/opensearch/migrations/2023_10_12_164523_create_prospects_index.php)
+For example the [Contact Index Migration file](../../app-modules/contact/opensearch/migrations/2023_10_12_164523_create_contacts_index.php)

 These migrations are tracked separately from database schema migrations.
 And can be run with the following commands: